What are the goals of CRAG Geelong?

 Do people seeking asylum integrate into Australian life and contribute to our communities?

 Yes!
-The Geelong region is home to around 300 people who are seeking asylum or who have recently been granted temporary protection visas.
+At the time of writing, the Geelong region is home to around 300 people who are seeking asylum or who have recently been granted temporary protection visas.
 Almost everyone who has work rights is working and/or studying, paying taxes and providing for their families.
 They have worked very hard to learn English and are participating in community events and activities like sport, art, camping, bushwalking, picnics, surfing and swimming.
-There are many others who have arrived in earlier years who have established businesses and successful careers in the Geelong region, are raising their families here, and are contributing to the vibrancy of local communities.
+There are many others who have arrived in earlier years who have established businesses and successful careers in the Geelong region, are raising their families here, and are contributing to the vibrancy of our local communities.